traefik/traefik/docs/configuration/entrypoints.md

   usersFile = "/path/to/.htpasswd"
 ```

-Optionally, you can pass authenticated user to application via headers and remove the Authorization header
+Optionally, you can pass authenticated user to application via headers.

 ```toml
 [entryPoints]